What is 4-H?

 Who can join 4-H?

 4-H is open to everyone.
-If you are between the ages of 8 (and in the 3rd grade) or 9 years old and 19, you can become a 4-H club member.
+If you are in grades 3 – 12, you can become a 4-H club member.
 Younger kids ages 5-8 can also get involved through Clover Kids activities.

 4-H depends heavily on involvement of the whole family.
 Parents can get involved by becoming 4-H Leaders.
 4-H Leaders do not have to be experts in the project or activity they are helping with.
 They simply need to be willing to learn and willing to help.
-To become a 4-H Leader, adults complete an Adult Volunteer profile on the Texas 4-H member database, 4-H Connect, and submit $10 for a background screening.
+To become a 4-H Leader, adults complete an Adult Volunteer profile on the Texas 4-H member database, 4-H Connect, and submit $5 per year for an application fee.
+Every new volunteer and every 3rd 4-H year thereafter, a background screening is performed.
 Becoming a 4-H Leader is a very rewarding experience.
 There is something for everybody in 4-H!

 What’s the 4-H motto?

 What do all of those H’s stand for, anyway?